lino-framework/lino/docs/dev/actions.rst

     Called when user edited a cell of a non-phantom record in a grid.
     Installed as `update_action` on every :class:`Actor`.

+.. class:: MergeAction

+    Merge this object into another object of same class.

 .. decorator:: action(*args, **kw)

     Decorator to define custom actions.